loboris/MicroPython_ESP32_psRAM_LoBo/MicroPython_BUILD/firmware/README.md

 You can use the `flash.sh` script to flash the firmware:<br>

-Change you working directory to the selected firmware directory and run:
+Change you working directory to the selected firmware directory (the one containing **MicroPython.bin**) and run:

 ```
 ../flash.sh -p <your_comm_port> -b <baud_rate>